SoftInstigate/http-shell/README.md

 **HTTP Shell** is a tool that provides developers a modern alternative to http clients for interacting with APIs.

+It's built on top of IBM's open source [Kui framework](https://github.com/IBM/kui).

+> Kui combines the power of familiar CLIs with visualizations in high-impact areas.
+Kui enables you to manipulate complex JSON and YAML data models, integrate disparate tooling, and provides quick access to aggregate views of operational data.

 ![HTTP Shell Image](./plugins/plugin-client-default/images/httpshellImage.png)

 ## Usage